New Openings

 While modern marketing channels like social media are key to generating buzz in today’s world, restaurants can also drive an impact with more traditional methods.

-Another traditional marketing strategy involves TV, radio and podcasts (which are essentially the modern form of radio).
-Running ads on TV can be extremely expensive for a small business, but radio and podcast advertisements are more budget-friendly.
-Restaurants should consider partnering with a local radio station to advertise a new opening or collaborate with a popular local podcast to do the same.
-There is no right or wrong way to build awareness, so long as it’s affordable and executed with the goal of driving acquiring new diners, both on and off-premise.
+Consider partnering with a local radio station to advertise your new opening or collaborate with a popular local podcast to do the same.
+There is no right or wrong way to build awareness, so long as it’s affordable and executed with the goal of acquiring new diners.

-When opening day arrives, the restaurant’s marketing efforts will pay off in a full restaurant, strong online sales and happy guests.
+When opening day arrives, your restaurant’s marketing efforts will pay off in a full restaurant, strong online sales, and happy guests.
 However, the process of marketing a restaurant doesn’t end when the doors swing open.
-Restaurants should always explore new ways to connect with their audience and reach new customers.
-Continuing to build brand awareness across social media and driving diner engagement through marketing emails, customer loyalty programs and the website will help grow the business and clear a path to success.

 Recommended